Political socialization is the process where people acquire a political viewpoint through cultural and social interactions.

 The repeated performance of such an act, especially at a young age, instils certain political values such as patriotism and nationalism in children.

 Thus, the national anthem is used as a tool of political socialization by the state to inculcate a certain political ideology – that of nationalism, or loyalty towards the state.

 3. Red and Blue States in the US

-US elections are keenly followed by observers across the globe, and it is common knowledge that certain parts of the US traditionally vote for only one party – whether Republican or Democrat.
+US elections are keenly followed by observers across the globe, and it is common knowledge that certain parts of the US traditionally vote more for one party than the other – whether Republican or Democrat.

 Such political affiliation has a remarkably long shelf life, with support for a particular party in a region often cutting across generations.